 New Zealand waters are becoming warmer and more acidic due to the emission of anthropogenic carbon dioxide (Law et al 2018a, Law et al 2018b) and, as in other parts of the world, some fish distributions will be or already are changing.
 The link between climate, oceanographic conditions, and hoki recruitment is still not well understood.
 Analyses by Francis et al (2006) do not support conclusions drawn by Bull & Livingston (2001) that model estimates of recruitment to the western stock are strongly correlated with the southern oscillation index (SOI).
 Francis et al (2006) noted that there is a correlation of -0.70 between the autumn SOI and annual estimates of recruitment (1+ and 2+ fish) from the Chatham Rise trawl survey but found this difficult to interpret because the survey is considered to be an index of the combined recruitment to both the eastern and western stocks.
-A more recent analysis supports some climate variable effect on hoki recruitment but remains equivocal about its strength or form (Dunn et al 2009b).
+Dunn et al (2009b) supported some climate variable effect on hoki recruitment, but remained equivocal about its strength or form (Dunn et al 2009b).
+A more recent analysis by Roberts et al (2022) found that hoki year class strength estimates of the eastern stock (but not the western stock) were correlated with sea conditions off the west coast South Island, with increased recruitment in years of deep mixed layer depth and low SST, consistent with the negative correlation with SST obtained by Bull & Livingston (2001).
 Bradford-Grieve & Livingston (2011) collated and reviewed information on the ocean environment off the WCSI in relation to hoki and other spawning fisheries.
 The authors noted that understanding of the underlying mechanisms and causal links between the WCSI marine environment and hoki recruitment remain elusive.

-New Zealand research trawl data indicate small hoki (< 30 cm TL) are absent at bottom temperatures above about 15 °C and occur most frequently at 13-14 °C, whereas adults prefer cooler bottom water temperatures of about 6-10 °C (Dunn et al in prep).
+New Zealand research trawl data indicate small hoki (< 30 cm TL) are absent at bottom temperatures above about 15 °C and occur most frequently at 13-14 °C, whereas adults prefer cooler bottom water temperatures of about 6-10 °C (Dunn et al 2022).
 Surface water temperature has no clear relationship to hoki occurrence.
-Gunn et al (1989) hypothesised that hoki spawning and migration off Tasmania was influenced by water temperature, with spawning starting once temperatures dropped to 13-14 °C.

-Off Australia, colder water temperatures during winter have been thought to be conducive to higher year class strength (Pecl et al 2014).
+Gunn et al (1989) hypothesised that hoki spawning and migration off Tasmania was influenced by water temperature, with spawning starting once temperatures dropped to 13-14 °C. Off Australia, colder water temperatures during winter have been thought to be conducive to higher year class strength (Pecl et al 2014).